doanvanthong/face_recognition_haarcascade/README.md

 1. RUN preprocessing.py  #when adding a class or person to be recognized

-	In raspberrypi/linux , click terminal and type:
+	In raspberrypi / linux , click terminal and type:

 	    python3 preprocessing.py